Bindhyabasini Temple: Legend on the establishment of the temple

-Common belief about goddess Bindhyabasini
+Common belief about Goddess Bindhyabasini

-Goddess Bindhyabasini is commonly believed by the residents of Miruwa that she is the replacement for the eighth child (Lord Krishna) of Devaki and Vasudeva.
-When Kansa tries to kill the child, who's been exchanged, she, who's herself a Devi disappears and is in fact goddess Bindhyabasini.
+Goddess Bindhyabasini is commonly believed by the residents of Miruwa to be the replacement for the eighth child (Lord Krishna) of Devaki and Vasudeva.
+When Kansa tries to kill the child, who's been exchanged, she, who's herself a Devi disappears and is goddess Bindhyabasini.

 Architecture

 There's no information about the style of the original temple (and it is assumed to have been rebuilt at some point) but the current temple is in Shikhara style.
 Shikhara style of temple architecture is considered older than the much prevalent Pagoda architecture.

-Two golden metal lions stand erect beside the temple gate and metal gong-bells eerie in the background frequently.
+Two golden metal lions stand erect beside the temple gate and metal gong bells eerie in the background frequently.
 The Bindhyabasini temple in a glance is a simple yet striking monument.
 The local “Dharmik Chhetra Bikas Samiti” regulates the temple.